soot-oss/SootUp/docs/jimple-types.md

       }
     }
     /*
-      The JimpleLocal b is of ArrayType,
+      The Local b is of ArrayType,
-        and JimpleLocal r0 is of NullType.
+        and Local r0 is of NullType.
     */
     ```